SortableJS/Vue.Draggable/README.md

 Required: `false`<br>
 Default: `null`

 Array to be synchronized with drag-and-drop.
-Typically same array as refrenced by inner element v-for directive.<br>
+Typically same array as referenced by inner element v-for directive.<br>
-Note that draggabe component can be used with a list prop
+Note that this prop is not required and that draggable component can be used without a list prop.

 #### options
 Type: `Object`<br>